 This diagnosis is considered if the patient is over 60 years of age and the clinical and MRI findings reveal the occurrence of a single subcortical lobar, cortical, or cortical bleeding without any other cause; as well as multiple hemorrhages with a possible cause, but not definitive; or the existence of some hemorrhage in an atypical place.

 The first three levels require that no other cause of bleeding has been recorded.

 Cerebral amyloid angiopathy (CAA) has no treatment at this time.
 The treatment of intracranial hemorrhage related to cerebral amyloid angiopathy is identical to the standard management of hemorrhagic stroke.

-In this treatment, special attention is given to the reversal of hemorrhage, to the management of intracranial pressure and the prevention of subsequent complications.
+In this treatment, special attention is given to the reversal of bleeding, the management of intracranial pressure, and the prevention of subsequent complications.